vikfroberg/cv/README.md

 Web development agency

 - Lead the development of many client projects including Volco CE, Ebeco, Lindholmen, IHM and more.
-- We used technologies like Drupal, React, Solr, Symphony, Varnish, SASS many amongst others.
+- We used technologies like Drupal, React, Solr, Symfony, Varnish, SASS amongst many others.
 - Did open source work for the Drupal community
 - Came up with the architecture for Volvo CE's newsfeed.
-By using event sourcing and queueing jobs we were able to generate a personalized feed for each user.
+By using event sourcing and queues we were able to generate a personalized feed for every user.
 - Kodamera has a strong beleif in agile development and we used it exclusivly in every project.

 ### Freelance